Improx/ModifiedValues/README.md

 When a Modifier is attached to a ModifiedValue, it means that it affects its value.
 When creating modifiers with one of the readily provided methods, such as `Speed.Add(5)`, the modifier returned by this method is automatically attached to Speed.

-It possible to create a Modifier that is not attached to anything, with a constructor.
-You need to use a more detailed `Modifier<Type>` class, because the construction takes a typed operation as an argument:
+It's possible to create a Modifier that is not attached to anything, with a constructor.
+You need to use a more detailed `Modifier<Type>` class, because the constructor takes a typed operation as an argument:

 ```C#
 Modifier<float> mod = new Modifier<float>((v) => v * v); //Can also set optional priority, layer and order parameters